-Governing Law

-Terms and Conditions

-prior to the time of issuance of such Series, and will be specified in the applicable Final Terms.
+Prospectus Directive and the Prospectus Regulation so that application may be made for Notes issued under the Program to be admitted to trading on other regulated markets.
+Unlisted Notes may also be issued.
+The applicable Final Terms will state whether or not the Notes are to be listed and, if so, on which market.
+Governing Law The Notes and any non-contractual obligations arising out of or in connection with the Notes will be governed by, and construed in accordance with, the laws of the Netherlands.
+Terms and Conditions The Terms and Conditions applicable to each Series will be as agreed between the Issuer and the relevant Dealer at or prior to the time of issuance of such Series, and will be specified in the applicable Final Terms.
 A form of the Final Terms is set out below.
 The Terms and Conditions applicable to each Series will therefore be those set out in this Base Prospectus modified or varied by the applicable Final Terms.

-Selling Restrictions

-There are selling restrictions in relation to the European Economic Area (including the Netherlands and the United Kingdom), Japan and the United States and such other restrictions as may be required in connection with the offering and sale of a particular Tranche of Notes. (see 'Plan of Distribution' below).
+Selling Restrictions There are selling restrictions in relation to the European Economic Area (including France, the Netherlands and the United Kingdom), Japan and the United States and such other restrictions as may be required in connection with the offering and sale of a particular Tranche of Notes. (see 'Plan of Distribution' below).
+Transfer Restrictions Regulation S Category 2; Rule 144A; and TEFRA D/TEFRA C/TEFRA not applicable, as specified in the applicable final terms (see 'Transfer Restrictions' below).
+Regulatory Matters Each issue of Notes in respect of which particular laws, guidelines, regulations, restrictions or reporting requirements apply will only be issued in circumstances which comply with such laws, guidelines, regulations, restrictions or reporting requirements from time to time (see 'Plan of Distribution' and 'Transfer Restrictions' below).

-Transfer Restrictions

-Regulation S Category 2; Rule 144A; and TEFRA D/TEFRA C/TEFRA not applicable, as specified in the applicable final terms (see 'Transfer Restrictions' below).

-Regulatory Matters

-Each issue of Notes in respect of which particular laws, guidelines, regulations, restrictions or reporting requirements apply will only be issued in circumstances which comply with such laws, guidelines, regulations, restrictions or reporting requirements from time to time (see 'Plan of Distribution' and 'Transfer Restrictions' below).